You Only Move Twice: Reception

 IGN also picked the episode as the best of the eighth season, saying it "is a wonderful example of slowly building up the comedy it's impossible to fathom this one not being very high up on any list of the best Simpsons episodes of all time."
 Reviewer Robert Canning gave the episode a "Masterful" score of ten out of ten, saying the episode "may well be the greatest Simpsons episode of all time".
-Warren Martyn and Adrian Wood, authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a tremendous episode" saying it has "some really good moments, most of them involving Bart, Lisa, and Marge's loathing for Cypress Creek.
+Gary Russell and Gareth Roberts, authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a tremendous episode" saying it has "some really good moments, most of them involving Bart, Lisa, and Marge's loathing for Cypress Creek.
 The remedial kids are fab (especially Warren), and Lisa's second chipmunk encounter is inspired.
 Scorpio is a good character, especially his Christopher Walken-esque killing spree."
 They named the owl grabbing the chipmunk during Lisa's trip to the forest one of the greatest sight gags in the show's history.
 Chris Turner also felt that the remedial boy Gordy's line may be "the broadest parody of a Canadian accent in the history of American pop culture".
 Ben Rayner of the Toronto Star included "You Only Move Twice" on his list of the best episodes of The Simpsons.
 In his review of The Complete Eighth Season DVD set, Raul Burriel described it as one of the "most clever episodes the series has ever given us".
 Entertainment.ie named it among the 10 greatest Simpsons episodes of all time.
 In 2019, Consequence of Sound ranked it number seven on its list of top 30 Simpsons episodes.
 In 2020, Al Jean acknowledged "You Only Move Twice" as an episode many consider a favorite.
 In The A.V.
 Club, Erik Adams called it one of the best episodes of the season.
 He praises the climactic scene: "It's as good an approximation of this type of James Bond sequence as you'll see outside of the first Austin Powers movie, with the added twist that Homer's resignation holds our attention better than any cauldron of scalding-hot green liquids.
 Character and relationship holds sway—even when one of those characters is strapping on a flamethrower."